 Accounts receivable consist primarily of childcare fees and grants receivable.
-Childcare fees are generally recorded as receivables on a monthly basis.
+Childcare fees are generally recorded as receivables on a monthly basis, at the time the service is provided.
 Reimbursable grants are recorded as receivables when the YMCA recognizes the related expenses.